AidanHibbard/ElevationTool/README.md

 To setup:
 - Have [Node](https://nodejs.org/en/) installed
 - Create a google account (if you don't already have one)
-- Get a maps API key following the [docs](https://developers.google.com/maps/documentation/javascript/get-api-key#creating-api-keys) or screenshots below
+- Get a maps API key following the [docs](https://developers.google.com/maps/documentation/javascript/get-api-key#creating-api-keys)
 - click on the green `code` dropdown on the github project page
 - Click download zip or fork the project if you're familiar with git
 - Extract the folder anywhere on your computer